- WHERE TO STAY

 Line 1 is the Metro line of most interest to visitors connecting Central Station and the historic centre, plus a stop close to the port, but most of the network is further out to the suburbs.

 The Universita station is at the southern edge of the historic centre, not too far from the ferry/cruise port and several sights.
 It offers a quick option to the National Archaeological Museum at Museo Station with a stop along the way at Dante/Toledo Station near Santa Chiara and at the western end of Spaccanapoli.

 Line 6 of the Metro in its current length is of no interest, but is due to be extended into the city centre.

 Line 2 of the Metro is operated by a different company to lines 1 and 6.
 Again it has limited use to the visitor apart from perhaps as an alternative to the bus between Central Station and the National Archaeological Museum near Cavour Station.

 The 4 funicular railways (inclined railways), take you up the hill to the Vomero district where you'll find fabulous views.
 Castel Sant'Elmo, and Certosa and Museum of San Martino are major attractions but for many the journey may be the memory that lingers.

 Funiculare Centrale, one of the longest in the world, leaves from Via Toledo by Galleria Umberto.

 A full list can be found by clicking through on the banner link below.

-Note if you have a vision of a tourist like experience for the funicular with great vistas of the city as you ascend, think again - most of the journey is through tunnel underground.
+Note if you have a vision of a tourist like experience for the funicular, with great vistas of the city as you ascend, think again - most of the journey is through underground tunnels.